tstahlhut/fract_ol/README.md

 # fract_ol
-42 project: First graphical project of the core curriculum of 42 school
+42 project: First graphical project in the core curriculum of 42 school

 ## Description